ezerfernandes/ezerfernandes.github.io/_posts/2021-02-17-visualizing-financial-statements.md

 A sankey diagram is usually used to display flows from one set of values to another so that they show a many-to-many mapping between domains.

-Well, if you look at a balance sheet, you'll see the accounts can be composed of sub-accounts.
-In the first level, the balance sheet can be divided as Assets, Liabilities and Capital.
-In the second level, Asset can be divided as Current Assets, Long-Term Assets and so on.
-If you consider every level a set of values (accounts), you can show how the accounts are sub-divided into sub-accounts and its relation to the total value.
-Well, better shown than said:
+If you look at a balance sheet, you'll see that accounts can be decomposed into sub-accounts.
+At the first level, the balance sheet can be divided as Assets, Liabilities and Equity.
+At the second level, Assets can be divided into Current Assets, Long-Term Assets and so on.
+If you consider that every level in the balance sheet is a set of values (accounts), you can show how the accounts are sub-divided into sub-accounts and its relation to the total value.
+Well, it's better to show it:

 {% include image.html url="/images/sankey_balance_sheet.png" description="Showing a balance sheet as a Sankey diagram." size="80%" %}

-The chart is showing a balance sheet in Portuguese, but I think this illustrates the point of an unusual use of a chart to show the relationship between accounts and sub-accounts in very intuitive way.
+The chart is showing a balance sheet in Portuguese, but I think this illustrates the point of an unusual use of a chart to show the relationship between accounts and sub-accounts in a very intuitive way.

 ### Waterfall Chart